Warrior Dash: Safety and Construction Violation

+The event was the fourth Warrior Dash held at this location, with 6,500 pre-registered participants.
+Despite thousands of competitors safely traversing the obstacle before its collapse, investigators questioned the stability of other obstacles at the site.
+These events were widely reported in the news at the time...

 2019

-As of July 31, 2019, Red Frog Events announced that it will cease operations and all scheduled races were cancelled.
+As of July 31, 2019, Red Frog Events announced that it will cease operations, and all scheduled races were cancelled.
 They offered no refund for anyone, took money from participants and continued to advertise, knowing they were going to close up shop.
 Red Frog has not responded to messages.
 Other races have attempted to fill the gap by offering free admission for those registered for a Warrior Dash that was cancelled.

 Registration

 Registration for Warrior Dash takes place online prior to deadlines put forth by Red Frog Events.
 Pricing depends on location and the length of time until the event.
 All registrations close on the Tuesday before each specific event at 11:59 PM (CST).